Memory Fragments & Attractor Modules

 When a reward triggers, the system selects items in order of economic impact:

-- Airdrop (separate pool) — Distributed from a dedicated airdrop rewards pool, processed independently from the economy-aware system.
+- Airdrop (separate pool) β Distributed from a dedicated RON airdrop rewards pool, processed independently from the economy-aware system.
+12% of fees generated from Operator Passes, NFT royalties and other revenue is reserved for player RON airdrops.

 Attractor Modules are crafted items.
 To obtain one: